Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your Azure trial account expired last week.
-You are now unable to [create additional Azure Active Directory (Azure AD) user accounts].
+You are now unable to [create additional Microsoft Entra ID user accounts].

 - [ ] No change is needed.
 - [x] Start an existing Azure virtual machine.